Tyler Huntley

 Tyler Isaiah Huntley (born February 3, 1998) is an American professional football quarterback for the Baltimore Ravens of the National Football League (NFL).
-Nicknamed "Snoop", he played college football for the Utah Utes, leading them to Pac-12 South Division titles in 2018 and 2019.
-Huntley was signed by the Ravens as an undrafted free agent in 2020, earning Pro Bowl honors in 2022 while starting four games in place of injured starter Lamar Jackson.
+Nicknamed "Snoop", he played college football for the Utah Utes, leading them to consecutive Pac-12 South Division titles between 2018 and 2019 and receiving first-team conference honors during the latter.
+Huntley was signed by the Ravens as an undrafted free agent in 2020.

+Beginning his career as backup to Lamar Jackson, Huntley helped the Ravens make the playoffs in 2022 in relief of an injured Jackson and was selected to the Pro Bowl.
+After four seasons with Baltimore, Huntley played for the Miami Dolphins in 2024 before rejoining the Ravens the following year.

 Early life

 Huntley attended Hallandale High School in Hallandale Beach, Florida.
 During his career, he passed for 9,053 yards and 106 touchdowns.
 As a senior, he was the Florida Gatorade Football Player of the Year.
 He committed to the University of Utah to play college football, where he played alongside high school teammate Zack Moss.